Jerry-Master/IDAO_2022/README.md

 # IDAO 2022

+## Input

+The data is given as JSON that can be converted into a PyMatGen Structure object.
+It can also be converted to dictionary.
+The main variables are presented here:

+* Charge: It is the overall charge of the crystal, normally 0.
+* Lattice: It defines a reference system for the crystal and is defined by 3 lattice vectors.
+Apart from that its internal parameters are:
+  * Matrix: An array with the 3 vectors defined by 3 coordinates each.
+  * a, b, c: The length of each vector respectively.
+  * alpha, beta, gamma: The angles between the vectors.
+This information is redundant but is provided nonetheless.
+  * volume: The volume, not much to add here.
+* Sites: A list with all the atoms inside the crystal.
+Each atom is defined by these properties:
+  * species: It contains two pieces of information: the element, and the occupation, i.e.: the probability to find the atom there.
+  * abc: Fractional coordinates with respect to the unit cell which is the lattice.
+  * xyz: Cartesian coordinates
+  * label: The element again.
+  * properties: Additional properties, normally void.

 ## Visualization

 Here is presented the structures of one of the crystals.
 As you can see it is a perfect lattice except for some imperfections.
 It can have an atom missing of some atom is changed, in this case one atom has changed.